Our research and personalized medicine

 We specialize in ‘Applied Neuroscience’ with a focus on advancing neuroscience from the lab to the clinic, so it can more quickly and directly serve the people that need it most.

-An important technique we use in this domain is Electroencephalography (EEG), either Quantitative EEG (QEEG) or Event Related Potentials (ERP’s).
+An important biomarker technique we use is Electroencephalography (EEG), either Quantitative EEG (QEEG) or Event Related Potentials (ERP’s).
 For further background reading, see history from EEG to QEEG, the EEG as a biomarker or endophenotype, and some EEG examples of subtypes like a Low-Voltage EEG and Beta spindles.

-The application of these biomarkers is a crucial development on the path to personalized medicine, and one of the cornerstones in our research efforts, see our personalized medicine page.
+The application of these biomarkers is a crucial development on the path to personalized medicine and stratified psychiatry, and one of the cornerstones in our research efforts, also see our stratified psychiatry page.

 The association between ADHD prevalence (blue) and sunlight intensity (orange-red), mediated by the sunlights capability to synchronize the biological clock.
 Use the slider to see the clear overlap.